conducto/examples/tour/hello/README.md

 ### Root Node: `/`

-Conducto pipelines are trees, and root is called `/`.
+The root node of every Conducto pipeline is called `/`.
 Select it.

 #### Reset It